 More complex sentences pose a challenge, but as in the other examples, simply break the sentence elements down.
 The two points of this sentence are “dreams are inspirations . . .” and “they provide access . . . .”
 To achieve parallel structure, precede the first phrase with “not only that” and the second one with “but also that”: “Eventually, I began to notice not only that dreams are inspirations for creative life and interesting puzzles to be solved but also that they provide access to a world of meaning that was even greater than the tactics of nonviolent social change.”

-2 Responses to “5 Erroneously Constructed “Not Only . . .
+2 thoughts on “5 Erroneously Constructed “Not Only . . .
 But Also” Sentences”

 I am confused by the fourth example.
 The rule and the corrected sentence seem to be contradictory.